ShoryuKyzan/CryptoRegister/README.md

 Crypto transaction records.
 Lists transactions made for items from particular vendors.
 Add/remove functionality.
 Prices are recorded in terms of crypto and converted to a USD amount.
 Prices refreshed every 2 minutes.

+* Learned something new for this: CSS Grid responsive tables.

 ## TODOS
 * make responsive, mobile first
 * tutorial on use above.